electrone901/hackattack-werise/client/README.md

 # HackAttack Challenge 2018: Team WeRise

-This is a website for people who is trying to learn computer hardware and software.re
+This is a website for people who are trying to learn computer science.
+The contents are divided into beginner, intermediate and advanced levels.